AMWA-TV/bcp-008-02/docs/Overview.md

 The `autoResetErrorCounters` property allows clients to configure if the error counters automatically reset with each Sender activation (by default devices MUST have this enabled).
 If this is enabled, senders MUST reset all error counters to 0 after each activation.

-Devices MUST be compliant with the monitoring model even when they do not have the capability to detect transmission errors.
-In such cases they MUST:
+Devices that do not have the capability to detect transmission errors MUST:

 * Implement the GetTransmissionErrorCounters method but return an empty collection
 * Implement the ResetErrorCounters method and allow it to be invoked successfully even though it will not have an affect on any error counters